xiao7199/compare_gan/README.md

 ## Ndiv GAN code.
 This repo is developed based on the original [compare_gan](https://github.com/google/compare_gan) implementation.
-We appreaciate authors' effort to organize the code and make it public avaliable.
+We appreaciate authors' effort to organize the code and make it publicly avaliable.

 To run the code: